Bow Trail

 Bow Trail is an expressway in the southwest quadrant of Calgary, Alberta.
-It lends its name from the Bow River, which runs through the city north of the road itself.
-It runs from downtown Calgary, where the westbound traffic continues from 6 Avenue SW and eastbound traffic becomes 9 Avenue SW, to 85 Street SW.
+It gets its name from the Bow River, which runs through the city north of the road itself.
+It runs from downtown Calgary, where the westbound traffic continues from 6 Avenue SW and eastbound traffic becomes 9 Avenue SW, past Stoney Trail to 101 Street SW at the city limits.

 Bow Trail, along with 17 Avenue SW, are two major thoroughfares linking downtown Calgary to the west end of the city.
 In the late 1960s, there were plans to extend Bow Trail along a more northerly alignment (roughly at the present-day 3 Avenue S) before linking with Memorial Drive east of downtown.
-Fierce opposition to freeways running through downtown Calgary scuttled the plans, and the C-Train came into favour.
+Fierce opposition to freeways running through downtown Calgary scuttled the plans, and the C-Train gained favour.